M/V Selendang Ayu

 Resource impacts from the spill included the following:

-• Birds - 1,795 oiled bird carcasses were collected and oiling on live oiled birds was observed; total bird deaths have not yet been determined.
+- Birds–1,795 oiled bird carcasses were collected and oiling on live oiled birds was observed; total bird deaths have not yet been determined

-• Marine mammals – At least two sea otter were determined to have died because of exposure to oil.
+- Marine mammals–At least two sea otters were determined to have died because of exposure to oil.
 Oiled live harbor seals were observed.
-The full extent of dead sea otters and impacts to other marine mammals are unknown.
+The full extent of dead sea otters and impacts to other marine mammals have not yet been determined

 What’s Happening Now?